jasononeil/webpack-haxe-loader/webpack.md

         "start": "webpack-dev-server --open",
     },

-Run `yarn run start` to start the development server.
+Run `yarn run start` to start the development server (`--open` will also open a browser).

-If you have a dev backend you want to use, for example Nekotools running on `http://localhost:2000`, webpack-dev-server comes with a proxy:
+Additionally, if you have a dev backend you want to proxy, for example Nekotools running on http://localhost:2000, `webpack-dev-server` comes with a proxy:

     devServer: {
         contentBase: "./www", // The server will run from this directory
-        overlay: true, // If there are errors while rebuilding they will be overlayed on the page
+        overlay: true,        // Show build errors in an overlay
         proxy: { // Proxy all requests to localhost:2000
             "/": {
                 changeOrigin: true,
                 target: "http://localhost:2000"
             }
         },
-        publicPath: "/js/" // Webpack assets are compiled to this folder, these will be intercepted by the dev server (and not proxied).
+        publicPath: "/js" // Webpack assets are compiled to this folder,
+                          // these will be intercepted by the dev server (and not proxied).
     },

 ## Compiling non-JS assets